Pick the best value stocks with our Stock Ranks, screening and valuation tool. Try the live demo today.

 Sloan ratio can help you beat the market

-If you are using the new OSV Stock valuation and analysis spreadsheets, you would have noticed the addition of the accrual section.
+If you are using the new OSV Stock valuation and analysis tools, you would have noticed the addition of the accrual section.
 This article should help you understand accruals better and provide you with a guide on how to use the analysis spreadsheets better.

 There has been a couple of posts on accrual accounting and what to look out for.
 If you get the chance, read these articles to learn more